 “The Quest for Political Stability: Germany, 1871–1991” (started in Year 12)

 An extended essay testing research skills and understanding of change and continuity on a subject of your choice.

-Sixth Form entry requirements, including GCSE History or an equivalent GCSE humanities subject at grade 6 and English language or literature at grade 6.
+Sixth Form entry requirements, including GCSE History or an equivalent GCSE humanities subject at grade 6 and GCSE English language or Literature at grade 6.

 Studying History at A Level gives you access to a wide range of career and higher education opportunities.
 It is a subject that is well regarded by both universities and employers alike.
 History combines well with all subjects given the overarching nature of its content, covering all aspects of human development, technology and culture.